 Ready to return items?
-Unfortunately at this time all library locations are closed.
-However, some locations have book drops open, please check with your library.
+Most locations have book drops open, please check with your local library.

 Use your library remotely!
 Stream and download books, audiobooks, comics, magazines, music, and videos.
 Use our databases to conduct research, access ample resources for kids and teens, and more from your couch.

-Checked out items: Due dates have been extended until June for all physical library materials that are currently checked out.
+Checked out items: Due dates have been extended until June for all physical library materials that were checked out prior to closures.
 Check your account in the online catalog for specific due dates.

 Fines & Fees: With extended due dates, libraries are not adding overdue fines and fees for items held during closures.
 After its building reopens, check with your local library for possible amnesty and fine forgiveness information.